damianhakert/damianhakert.github.io/source/posts/2016-12-02-a-media-companys-gitlab-wishlist.html.md

 **Wouter: As a team we are now working on integrating CI builds for merge requests, we are able to run validation & testing suites, which is great and easy to set-up, but we miss the option to have all output of the builds in one place (like unit test results across different builds) We are thinking about pushing the results to another server, but can't this be managed from within Gitlab itself?**
 {: .alert .alert-info}

-**Lee:** So your question is about validating the builds in one place — this is really interesting, I’m curious to see what you think about the two options that I have in mind, and what you’re looking for, and if they align.
+**Lee:** So your question is about validating the builds in one place — this is really interesting, and I have a couple of options for you to consider.
 If you’re using CI inside of GitLab we have two sections for pipelines, we have “builds,” which aggregate all of the pending and current builds.
 That’s the “builds view,” so you can see all the builds in progress.
 There’s also the “pipelines” view, which shows us which stage they’re in.
 Is this different from what you’re looking for?

 **Wouter: Currently we’re on a Jenkins set-up, so we can quickly compare testing results between builds using a jenkins plugin which gives us a"code metrics repoort."
 As an example, over on the right we have the test results, so you can see the scope of the builds and when something fails you’ll see a gap in that.
 And then you can see stuff like code metrics, and output from the unit test compared to previous builds.**
 {: .alert .alert-info}

 **Lee:**  I see, and that gives you basically the output of the unit test, and the trend over time.
 Ok, so as far as I know, we don’t have this currently, and I’ll confirm with our CI team and see if there are any related issues.
 It seems like something we'd be interested in exploring.

-**Wouter: Secondly, keeping track of issues between builds is sometimes hard.
+**Wouter: My next question has to do with the fact that keeping track of issues between builds is sometimes hard.
 Team members have the responsibility to set the correct status of a ticket to keep track of the status, but it's a manual job.
-We have a OTAP build lane, but its sometimes not clear on/to which environment a ticket is deployed (is this ticket on acceptance yet?)
+We have a OTAP build lane, but it's sometimes not clear on/to which environment a ticket is deployed (is this ticket on acceptance yet?)
 Do you have any idea on how we could improve this?
 We are thinking about posting a comment to an issue when a specific commit (always containing issue number) is build to a certain env.(by the way we use Jira)?**
 {: .alert .alert-info}

 **Lee:** This is really interesting to myself and my team, because you’re talking about tracking issues between builds.
 This seems like a use case that we haven’t encountered before.
 Where are the struggles in the over the air builds?
 I saw you’re using Jira now; do you plan on using Jira with GitLab, or are you trying to replace Jira, what are your thoughts on that?